 23. Grey neutral front door

-If a minimal look is for you, grey is a lovely soft neutral that will still pop nicely against most house exteriors.
-Extend the colour onto the porch, and add an oversized black pendant lamp as an excellent accent to tonally balance the grey shade.
+If a minimal look is for you, gray is a lovely soft neutral that will still pop nicely against most house exteriors.
+Extend the color to the porch, and add an oversized black pendant lamp as an excellent accent to tonally balance the gray shade.

 24. Minty front door

 Planning on a painted front door?
-When it comes to front door colours, apart from the usual bold hues that people often choose for a striking front door—like postbox red, electric blue, and sunflower yellow—you might like to consider a softer pastel like sweet mint.
-A softer shade will be less ‘in your face' while allowing you to make a style statement with saturated tones.
+For front door color ideas, apart from the usual bold hues that people often choose for a striking entrance—like postbox red, electric blue, and sunflower yellow—you might like to consider a softer pastel like sweet mint.
+A paler shade will be less “in your face” while still allowing you to make a style statement with saturated tones.